-Only the ETSI BRI basic-net3 switch type is supported in this release.
+- Only the ETSI BRI basic-net3 switch type is supported in this release. - This feature is not supported on the Cisco 3631 routers.

 Private Line Automatic Ringdown for Trading Turrets

 Cisco IOS Release 12.2(15)ZJ introduces the Private Line Automatic Ringdown (PLAR) for Trading Turrets feature.
 This feature delivers Private Line Automatic Ringdown for the connection of turrets for the financial industry-primarily for corporations and enterprises that use turrets and POTS telephones for trading.
 Implementation of this feature ensures that a call between traders on a PLAR connection will be maintained if one of the traders goes on-hook or on-hold.
 This new capability also ensures that bandwidth is used only when needed.